Tomasz-Lab/dynamo/README.md

 ### 🔮 **Predictive Modeling with ARIMAX**
 Forecast future changes in the microbiome using **ARIMAX models**, allowing you to predict how microbial communities may evolve under various conditions.

-### 🧬 **Longitudinal Data Analysis**
-`dynamo_library` is specifically designed for longitudinal studies, where data is collected from the same subjects over multiple time points.
-It allows users to track the stability and variability of microbial species within each subject, helping to identify which species are stable and which are more susceptible to environmental changes.

 ## Citation
-If you use `dynamo_library` in your research, please cite the following publication:

 Microbiome time series data reveal predictable patterns of change
 Z. Karwowska, P. Szczerbiak, T. Kosciolek.